attendee-labs/voice-agent-example/README.md

    ```
    Forwarding                    https://123abcd.ngrok-free.app -> http://localhost:5005
    ```
    Copy the HTTPS URL and replace `https://` with `wss://` to get your WebSocket URL (e.g., `wss://123abcd.ngrok-free.app`).
-You'll need this WebSocket URL for the configuration.
+You'll need this WebSocket URL to launch the voice agent.

 ### 4. Set Environment Variables